open-telemetry/community/docs/default-repository-settings.md

     * Required number of approvals before merging: `1`
   * Require review from Code Owners: :heavy_check_mark:
 * Require status checks to pass before merging: :heavy_check_mark:
+  * Require branches to be up to date before merging: :heavy_check_mark:
   * Status checks that are required:
     * `EasyCLA`
 * Do not allow bypassing the above settings: :heavy_check_mark: